polymath-ai/architecture/monorepo.md

 For the Node environment, we use the monorepo setup, using Node's built-in [workspace](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true) capability.

+A lot of this is inspired by the Turbo [monorepo handbook](https://turbo.build/repo/docs/handbook).

 ## The layout

 The layout of the repository is as follows: